moncef-ajmani/tripadvisor-scraper/README.md

 python scraper.py <url> <filename> [<max_reviews_per_hotel>]
 ```

 * url: The search results page URL of TripAdvisor.
-For example: https://www.tripadvisor.in/Hotels-g304551-Mumbai_Maharashtra-Hotels.html
+For example: https://www.tripadvisor.com/Hotels-g293732-Casablanca_Casablanca_Settat-Hotels.html
 * filename: The name of the CSV file where the scraped data will be stored.
-For example: mumbai_hotels
+For example: casablanca_hotels_reviews
 * max_reviews_per_hotel (optional): The maximum number of reviews to be scraped for each hotel.
 The default value is 0, which means all reviews will be scraped.

 ## Example